WSU-kduncan/s24cicd-MuhammedAbu/READ-CI.md

 ### 3. What tools?

-I'll use Docker for containerization and running our project.
+I'll use Docker for containerization and use WSL2 running the project.
 I'll also use any necessary dependencies required by Docker, such as Docker Desktop for Windows or Docker Engine for Linux.
 Additionally, I may need a web browser to view the project running inside the container.

-### 4. Run Project Locally:

-Assuming the project is Dockerized and contains a Dockerfile, I'll proceed with the following steps:

-### 5. How to install Docker + Dependencies (WSL2, for example):
+### 4. How to install Docker + Dependencies (WSL2, for example):

 - For WSL2, follow the instructions provided by Docker to install Docker Desktop for Windows: [Docker Desktop for Windows](https://docs.docker.com/desktop/install/).

-### 6. How to build an image from the Dockerfile:
+### 5. How to build an image from the Dockerfile:

 - Once Docker is installed, navigate to the directory containing your Dockerfile in your terminal.